Kisky3/TOEIC/README.md

 ## Sports & Recreational Activities
 1.`aerobics`: exercises that condiction the heart and lungs by incresing efficient intake of oxygen by the body.

+2.`league`: a group of teams organized to play one another.

+3.`recreation`: amusement and enjoyment.

+4.`rigor`: strictness or severity.

+5.`stroll`: to walk at a leisurely pace.

+6.`trophy`: a prize given for winning a race.

+7.`usher`: one who shows people to  their seats in a theater.

+8.`billiards`: a game played with hard balls moved by a cue on a table with raised, cushioned edges.

+9.`default`: failure to perform a duty.

+10.`forfeit`: a fine or penalty.

+11.`leisure`: time when one is free from work or duties.

+12.`referee`: an official who endorces the rules in certain sports contests.

+13.`spectator`: q person who watches an event or sport without taking part.

+14.`tactic`: a plan or menthod that is intended to gain a desired result.